-The life cycle is the series of stages that a living Different animals have a different number of stages offspring.
+Asking scientific auestions Planning an enquiry Observing closely Taking measurements Gathering and recording results life cycle The life cycle is the series of stages that a living Different animals have a different number of stages offspring. in their life cycle.

-As part of their life cycle, plants and animals is the process in which a living thing produce sexual
+Presenting results Interpreting results Drawing conclusions Predicting Evaluating an enquiry reproduction As part of their life cycle, plants and animals is the process in which a living thing produce fertilisation